 If you’re not planning right, you might end up with an archive of images that you can’t even open.
 Uh oh.
 Read on to learn more about this subject, and how you can prevent that from happening to you!

-Now, if you shoot in the RAW file format you may or may not have heard of the Digital Negative (DNG) format.
+Now, if you shoot in the RAW file format (and you should be – here’s why you should shoot in RAW) you may or may not have heard of the Digital Negative (DNG) format.
 The DNG is an open source RAW file format that was developed by Adobe and released in 2004.
 You might want to consider converting your RAW files to the DNG format as it offers some serious benefits!

 The Benefits Of DNG